thearijain/MixIt/README.md

 ## My first app!
 I was tired of the traditional music mixing applications lacking serious features real DJ controllers have, so I decided to create my own.
 As a DJ I noticed the lack of features iOS DJ Applications contained compared to actual DJ mixers like my own.
 Hopping headfirst into Swift and iOS development, I gave xCode a shot and loved the process.
+(Built for iPhone 8 because I'm broke and don't have an X 😅)

 ## Features:
 • Choose from a list of songs to mix with